ga-wdi-lessons/rails-sessions-flash-validations-errors/sessions.md

 ## What's in a session?

 Most applications need to keep track of certain state of a particular user.
 HTTP is by nature, stateless.
 Without the idea of sessions a user would have to identify themselves after every request.
 Our shopping carts in amazon couldn't keep their contents.
 Rails will create a new session automatically if a new user accesses the application.
 It will load an existing session if the user has already used the application.
 A session is just a place to store data during one request that you can read during later requests.
+Just like params, the session in ruby is a hash.

 ## Wheres my data being stored?